arichiardi/fonda/README.md

 It is also possible to redefine what an anomaly is by passing a config predicate, `anomaly?`, so that client code can have its own representation of an anomaly.

-An anomaly returned by a step will also short circuit, with the following happening afterwards:
+An anomaly returned by a step will also short circuit and afterwards `on-anomaly` function is called.

-* The `log-anomaly` function is called if present.
- * The `on-anomaly` function is called.

 The following section describes the parameters `fonda/execute` accepts.